scala/scala/doc/internal/tastytest.md

 # TASTy Test

 TASTy Test is a testing framework for scala 2 code that depends on code compiled with the `dotc`, the Scala 3 compiler, which outputs TASTy trees.
-The framework supports `run` and `neg` suites.
+The framework supports `run`, `pos` and `neg` suites, which may be customised with extra flags.

 ## `run`
 A `run` suite tests the runtime behaviour of Scala 2 code that may extend or call into code compiled with `dotc`, and is specified as follows: